DX View

 Yaesu FTDX10 Transceiver RFI Kit 8

-on beads; take two or three turns of wires
+snap on beads; take two or three turns of

-through the center then gently close the bead
+wires through the center then gently close the

-reduced noise.
-If you have the wire length
+effect in reduced noise.
+If you have the

-(and diameter) to take more turns its easy to
+wire length (and diameter) to take more turns

-creating a lot of noise, and five turns in each
+lot of noise, and five turns in each power

 (+24.5dB on the FTDX10's waterfall).